msujas/argParserCPP/README.md

 For use in .cpp file see below.
 Alternatively, you can include the .cpp file instead of the .h if you don't want to compile the library.

-Arguments beginning '-' are assumed to be a keyword or flag argument.
-If it isn't in the list, the program exits.

 A class for passing command line arguments.
 Usage in the argParseExample.cpp file.
 Compile example (e.g. 'g++ argParseExample.cpp -o argParseExample' , or 'cl /std:c++17 /EHsc argParseExample.cpp').
 Then run with some arguments.
-Keywords and their arguments must be space separated, e.g.
+Keywords and their arguments must be space separated,.

+Arguments beginning '-' are assumed to be a keyword or flag argument.
+If it isn't in the list, the program exits.

+E.g.

 ```argParseExample.exe 5.6 -fkw 42 hello,world --secondkw hi -kw3 5.7,1.2,98.3 --flag1 ```